oslabs-beta/mist/README.md

 # Notes

 In server, every time we run the mistMiniflare.startServer(), it install node modules.
-Running the tracer: node --require ‘./server/tracing.js’ server/miniflare
+Running the tracer: node --require './server/tracing.js' server/miniflare

 # mist

+1. About mist
-1. User Set-Up
+2. User Set-Up
-2. Interpreting metrics
+3. Interpreting metrics
-3. FAQ
+4. FAQ
-4. Future Wish-List + Contact Us
+5. Future Wish-List + Contact Us

+## PART 1 - About mist

-## PART 1 - User Set-Up
+## PART 2 - User Set-Up

+### Option A - Using the npm package mist-analytics

+### Option B - Using the GitHub repository
 Add steps here for downloading and setting up miniflare

 - install miniflare as a dev dependancy by running 'npm install -D miniflare' in your CLI